Cardura, tablets 1 mg 30 pcs

 Overdose

-Symptoms: marked BP decrease, sometimes accompanied by fainting.
+Symptoms: pronounced decrease in blood pressure, sometimes accompanied by fainting.

-Treatment: the patient should be immediately placed on his back and legs elevated; if necessary, symptomatic therapy should be carried out.
-Binding of doxazosin to plasma proteins is high, so dialysis is ineffective.
+Treatment: it is necessary to immediately place the patient on his back and raise his legs, and, if necessary, carry out symptomatic therapy.
+The binding of doxazosin to plasma proteins is high, so dialysis is not effective.

 ---|---|